WELCOME, I’m Jen. I’m guessing you’re here because someone passed my name on to you or you’ve been to one of my classes.

 Goddesses of Yoga Philosophy workshop with Sally Kempton

 Reiki I Training with Rebeca Manning though Usui Lineage

-Get a monthly yoga philosophy perspective shift, meditations, practices, and news of the latest retreats, workshops, and other happenings.
+Get a weekly yoga philosophy perspective shift, meditations, practices, and news of the latest retreats, workshops, and other happenings.